neo-project/docs/docs/en-us/gettingstarted/develop.md

 > [!Note]
 >
-> In comparison with Neo2, the Neo3 NEP17 sample has the following changes:
+> In comparison with Neo Legacy, the Neo N3 NEP17 sample has the following changes:
 >
 > - Added the customized attributes above the smart contract class
 >